From Bustles to Ballots

 When Benjamin Harrison entered the White House in 1889, little had changed for women.
 The restriction of the need to own property, or be a certain race had been lifted allowing most men the right to vote.
 Women were now fighting for the vote along with other legal issues.
 Many clubs, groups, and movements had formed.
 The Harrison women as well as Indianapolis women had been influenced by the times.

 Caroline Harrison was open-minded about suffrage.
 She supported the hiring of Alice Sanger as the first woman stenographer at the White House.
-She was active with the Medical Fund for Johns Hopkins Medical School, served as the chairman of the Washington Committee of the Women's Fund for the school, and attended two receptions in November 1890, in Baltimore to aid in the effort.
+She was active with the Medical Fund for Johns Hopkins Medical School, served as the chairman of the Washington Committee of the Women's Fund for the school, and attended two receptions in November 1890 in Baltimore to aid in the effort.
 Mrs. Harrison helped raise $100,000 for the school under the condition that women be given full and equal opportunities in pursuing medical careers.
 Caroline delivered her own prepared speech before the DAR, a first for an incumbent First Lady.
-To learn more about Caroline Harrison please click here.
+To learn more about Caroline Harrison, please click here.

 Mary Harrison McKee attended Ogontz Seminary in Pennsylvania.
 Mary was very active in many organizations, including the DAR and the Indianapolis Woman's Club.
-Mary would have known May Wright Sewall and been exposed to the literary offerings of the Women's Club.
+Mary would have known May Wright Sewall and been exposed to the literary offerings of the Woman's Club.
 In February 1892, an article by Mary appeared in "The Ladies' Home Journal" on the training of children.
 Mary did not believe in very stern punishment.

-Elizabeth Harrison Walker was the daughter of Benjamin and his second wife Mary Lord Harrison.
+Elizabeth Harrison Walker was the daughter of Benjamin Harrison and his second wife Mary Lord Harrison.
 She attended Tudor Hall in Indianapolis until 1913, when she and her mother moved to New York City.
 She then attended Westover School in Connecticut.
 Later, Elizabeth enrolled at New York University School of Law, and the subsequent year added classes at Washington Square College of New York in the liberal arts department.
 She passed both the Indiana and New York State Bars.
 During WWII, she served as secretary of the Committee for Economic Development (the only woman member).
 She was the publisher and editor of "Cues on News," a monthly publication for women investors.

 Anna Symmes Harrison attended Clinton Academy in Long Island and completed her schooling at the Isabella Graham School in New York City.
 This was the end of her formal education, but the world was a vast classroom of experiences.
 She received an excellent and extensive education for a woman of her day.
 This prepared her for her journey west.
 She married William Henry Harrison in 1795.
 She took charge of the household and supervised the education of their 10 children as well as teaching some of the neighboring children, since there was no school in the area.
 She instilled in the children the love of learning.